smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMaxCacheAge-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
 Specifies the maximum time in seconds that each file is held in the Delivery Optimization cache after downloading successfully.
-The value 0 (zero) means unlimited; Delivery Optimization will hold the files in the cache longer and make the files available for uploads to other devices, as long as the cache size hasn't exceeded.
-The value 0 is new in Windows 10, version 1607.
-The default value is 604800 seconds (7 days).
 <!-- DOMaxCacheAge-Description-End -->

 <!-- DOMaxCacheAge-Editable-Begin -->